700+ Revision Questions

 This section looks at the British constitution and the government.
 You'll also need to learn about the international institutions and the UK, fundamental principles as a British citizen, and your role in the community.

-Is the life in UK test as difficult as many people make it out to be?
+Is the life in the UK test as difficult as many people make it out to be?
 What do you think?

 You have to answer 24 random multiple-choice questions based on a wide range of information in 45 minutes.
 Those 24 questions cover UK history, current affairs, and general knowledge.
 And you need to get a minimum of 75% to pass.